Woody Mountain Road

 It can also be reached from Highway 89A by taking FR 535 west, and optionally connecting to FR 536 going past Fry Lake.

-This road is made of dirt and gravel, but is very well maintain by the county.
+This road is made of dirt and gravel but is very well maintained by the county.
 It is opened seasonally when the snow-pack is absent.
-The entire road is passable by any kind of vehicle, though lower clearance vehicles may need to take care in a few spots.
+The entire road is passable with any kind of vehicle, though lower clearance vehicles may need to take care in a few spots.

 1: Woody Mountain Seasonal Gate (0.0mi)

-While not the northern most spot on Woody Mountain Road, this is were the dirt starts.
+While not the northern-most spot-on Woody Mountain Road, this is where the dirt starts.

 2: FR 532 Intersection (1.0mi)